survival-lumc/ValidationCompRisks/Prediction_CSC.md

 ```

 If we choose a threshold of 20%, the model had a net benefit of 0.011 in
 the development data.
-This means that the model would identify 11
-patients per 1000 who will have beast cancer recurrence within 5 years
-since diagnosis where adjuvant chemotherapy is really needed.
-In the
-validation data, the model had a net benefit of 0.014 choosing a
+In the validation data, the model had a net
-threshold of 20%.
+benefit of 0.014 choosing a threshold of 20%.

 ## Reproducibility ticket